rifqiraihan/frontend-rifqi-raihan-lazuardi/README.md

 A simple React + TypeScript application to select **Negara**, **Pelabuhan**, and **Barang** using cascading autocomplete inputs.
 Built with **Vite**, **Material UI**, and **Axios**.

+Deployed at Vercel (but got CORS issue from API : https://frontend-rifqi-raihan-lazuardi.vercel.app/
 ---

 ## ✨ Features